richplastow/20231104-running-rust-four-ways/README.md

 PowerShell:

 1. Open Windows PowerShell:
-   Click the Windows icon (usually in the bottom left corner of the screen), type 'powershell', and click the 'Windows PowerShell' app
+   Click the 'Start' icon (usually in the bottom left corner of the screen), type 'powershell', and click the 'Windows PowerShell' app
 2. Check that Git is installed:
    `git --version`